 - Amount Deductible = 100%/50% of the donation amount, subject to the qualifying maximum.

 Donations to science study or agricultural development may be deducted under Section 80GGA.
 Except for those who have an income (or loss) from a company or occupation, all assessments are eligible for this deduction.

-Donations can be made in the form of a check, a draught, or currency; however, cash donations exceeding Rs 10,000 are not eligible for tax deductions.
-Tax refunds are available for 100 percent of the money donated or contributed.
+Donations can be made in the form of a cheque, a draft, or currency; however, cash donations exceeding Rs 10,000 are not eligible for tax deductions.
+Tax refunds are available for 100 per cent of the money donated or contributed.